-When Apple first conceived the iPod, the goal was to start a revolution in the way music was consumed.
-The device succeeded, allowing people to carry a wealth of music on the go — but Apple probably didn’t anticipate that its little device would cause a seismic shift in radio programming.
-The term “Podcast” has since become ubiquitous, as programs like Serial have become pillars of modern culture.
-Essentially talk programs, podcasts have their roots in the early days of the internet when services provided shows to radio stations in digital formats.
+The term “podcast” has since become ubiquitous, as programs like Serial and Criminal have become pillars of modern culture.
+Essentially talk programs you can listen to at your leisure, podcasts have their roots in the early days of the internet when services provided shows to radio stations in digital formats.
 However, it wasn’t until the dawn of high-speed internet and the rise of portable media players that digital radio shows could be widely distributed.

-The rise of the podcast brought an unprecedented democratization of programming.
-Unlike traditional radio, podcast hosts can produce shows in their living room on any topic they choose, without being shackled by FCC regulations.
-Today there are hundreds of thousands of podcasts flitting about on the web, covering every topic imaginable, including true crime, history, even gastronomy.
-And although podcasts are still a niche product, they’ve been steadily growing in popularity over the last decade, alongside the smartphone.
-Some even speculate that this trend may spell the end of traditional radio.
+Unlike traditional radio, podcast hosts can produce shows in their living room on any topic they choose, without being shackled by Federal Communications Commission regulations.
+Today, there are hundreds of thousands of options flitting about on the web, covering every topic imaginable, including sports podcasts, history podcasts, space podcasts, even gastronomy.

 For those new to podcasts, getting started may seem daunting.
-While you could download a podcast from its website, there are several apps available for both iOS and Android that allow you to download and sort episodes.
-Dubbed “podcatchers,” these apps are available on various systems and are generally cheap (or even free).
+While you can download a podcast from its website, there are several apps available for both iOS and Android that allow you to download episodes automatically and sort them much more easily.
+Sometimes dubbed “podcatchers,” these apps are available on various systems and are generally cheap (or even free).
 Read on to learn how to download podcasts and listen to them on your device.